SOFTWARE-CLINIC/featurebook/README.md

 There are a few conventions:

-* Single Gherkin source file contains a description of a single feature.
+* A single Gherkin source file contains a description of a single feature.
-* Source files have `.feature` extension.
+* Source files have the `.feature` extension.
-* A feature name displayed in the navigation tree is inferred from the corresponding Gherkin source file name, i.e. it's a titleized base file name.
+* A feature name displayed in the navigation tree is inferred from the corresponding Gherkin file name, i.e. it's a titleized base file name.
 For example, `service_level_agreement.feature` becomes `Service level agreement`.
 * You can use [Markdown](http://en.wikipedia.org/wiki/Markdown) in Gherkin source files and directory descriptors (`SUMMARY.md`).
   The FeatureBook's Markdown parser recognizes the `feature://` and `asset://` URL schemas so you can cross reference features and insert